777yash/resnet18-cifar10/README.md

 ## Model Saving and Loading

-The trained model is saved as `resnet18_cifar10.pth`.
-You can load this saved model for inference or further fine-tuning.
+The trained model will be saved as `resnet18_cifar10.pth`.

 ---